 Circulating Anarchisms and Marxisms in the Andes

-This collaborative project studies the emergence of critical theory in the Andes region in the period 1890-1950, focusing on the creative transformations and adaptations of European Marxist and anarchist thought in this geopolitical context.
-The collaborators, Víctor Vich (Pontificia Universidad Católica del Perú) and Jorge Coronado (Northwestern), will develop an undergraduate and a graduate course on this topic and oversee the translation and publication of relevant texts that will be taught in these courses.
-The collaboration also includes a graduate student exchange by means of the award of a Mellon fellowship to support the participation of a graduate fellow assisting with the research for the course development during a visiting residency at Northwestern.
+The theme of this collaborative project between Víctor Vich (Pontificia Universidad Católica del Perú) and Jorge Coronado (Northwestern), has been the emergence of critical theory in the Andes region in the period 1890-1950, focusing on the creative transformations and adaptations of European Marxist and anarchist thought in this geopolitical context.
+The project will result in the publication of Antología de textos primarios: Anarquismos y marxismos en los Andes with Editorial Plural in La Paz.
+Edited by Jorge Coronado.
+The collaboration also included a graduate student exchange through the award of a Mellon predoctoral fellowship to support the participation of a graduate fellow based in Peru, to assist with the research for the course development during a visiting residency at Northwestern.
+The predoctoral fellowship was awarded to Sheyla Liliana Huyhua Muñoz.

 Victor Vich is Professor at the Pontificia Universidad Católica del Perú (PUCP) in Lima, where he specializes in cultural theory and contemporary and literary culture in Peru.
 He is the author of numerous books, most recently Poéticas del duelo.
 Ensayos sobre arte, memoria y violencia política en el Perú (2015).
 He is the co-director of PUCP’s Maestría en Estudios Culturales (Master’s Degree in Cultural Studies), a leading program for training in cultural and critical theory.